nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from Notor.

 Format: `clear`